 - Declaration of Causes (why the Confederate States did this)

 Often you’ll hear people defending the Confederate States’ rebellion (treason) during the American Civil War as an act of “States’ Rights” and not about defending the institution of slavery.
-A quick and even lazy look at all the Southern States’ Ordinances of Secession and Declaration of Causes reveals that the war was indeed over slavery.
+However, a quick and even lazy look at all the Southern States’ Ordinances of Secession and Declaration of Causes reveals that the war was indeed over slavery.

 We have provided evidence, highlighted everywhere below in RED, that slavery drove the South’s secessions and acts of treason.
-This is particularly true in the four states that provided “Declaration of Causes” for their secession.
+This is particularly true in the four states that provided the “Declaration of Causes” for their secession.

 - South Carolina